Centre's firm commitment to ensure every part of J-K gets durable road network: Jitendra Singh | Law-Order

 - India

-Union Minister of State for Personnel Jitendra Singh on Friday said it is the Centre's firm commitment to ensure every part of Jammu and Kashmir gets durable road network for its rapid growth He said the prime objective of the Pradhan Mantri Gram Sadak Yojana (PMGSY) is to provide connectivity, by way of all-weather road to the unconnected habitations in rural areas.
+Union Minister of State for Personnel Jitendra Singh has said it is the Centre's firm commitment to ensure every part of Jammu and Kashmir gets durable road network for its rapid growth The prime objective of the Pradhan Mantri Gram Sadak Yojana (PMGSY) is to provide connectivity, by way of all-weather road to the unconnected habitations in rural areas, he said on Friday.

 While highlighting the government's initiatives towards strengthening road connectivity, he said it is the firm commitment of present dispensation that every part of the Jammu and Kashmir Union Territory gets a durable road network for rapid growth and development, according to an official statement.